PAXECT-Interface/paxect-core/README.md

 **Plug-and-play:** Core runs without plugins.
 Enable per run via config/flag or through the binding API.
 Deterministic behavior remains identical.

+➡️ Have a bug or feature request?
+Please open an **Issue**.
+❓ General questions or ideas?
+Use **Discussions › Q&A**.
+We convert strong ideas to Issues so they can ship.

 ⭐ If PAXECT helped you, please consider a star — it helps others discover the project and supports the maintainers.

 ![PAXECT Block 6 — Soft Orange Bands v2](docs/paxect_block6_soft_orange_bands_v2.svg)